 How we test home weather stations

-We evaluate each station for at least 30 days across a variety of conditions.
-Accuracy is compared against a local National Weather Service observation site (3.7 miles away) and against other tested stations at our site to account for local variability.
-We weigh smart-home integration, install ease, app quality, and perceived durability.
-While 30 days can’t prove long-term durability, a decade of testing experience helps us predict how units will endure the elements.
+We run each station for at least 30 days across varied conditions.
+Readings are compared to a local National Weather Service observation site (3.7 miles away) and to other stations at our test location to account for microclimate differences.
+We also rate app quality, installation ease, smart-home integration, and perceived durability.
+While a 30-day trial can’t prove decade-long reliability, our years of experience help predict how units hold up outdoors.

-This is the most important factor.
-Check spec sheets and real-world reviews.
-Mid- and high-end stations are typically within about 5% of true values; cheaper units can be off by 10–15% on some measures like humidity.
+Accuracy: The most important factor.
+Check both manufacturer specs and real-world reviews.
+Mid- and high-end stations usually fall within about 5% of true values; cheaper units can be off by 10–15% on some measures like humidity.

-Most modern stations communicate wirelessly and run on batteries or solar panels.
-Many mid- to high-end models are effectively maintenance-free in sunlight-rich locations.
+Power: battery or solar: Most modern stations transmit wirelessly and run on batteries, solar, or a combination.
+Higher-tier models with solar are often effectively maintenance-free in sunny locations.

 Sensor placement basics

-– Temperature/humidity: Put these sensors in a shaded, grassy area about 4–6 feet above ground, away from concrete, driveways, windows, or other heat sources.
+– Temperature and humidity: Mount sensors in a shaded, grassy spot about 4–6 feet above ground, away from concrete, driveways, HVAC units, or sun-warmed walls.

-– Rain gauge: Mount it away from obstructions and splash sources; avoid being too close to walls or under eaves.
-The National Weather Service recommends a distance from obstructions equal to the obstruction’s height if possible.
+– Rain gauge: Place clear of obstructions and splash sources; avoid eaves and walls.
+The NWS recommends a distance from obstructions roughly equal to the obstruction’s height when possible.

-– Anemometer (wind): Ideally mounted high and clear of obstructions.
-TV and official observations use 33 feet; for home installations try to place it at least 10 feet above nearby obstructions.
-Orient the wind vane per manufacturer instructions so wind direction reads correctly (direction wind is coming from).
+– Wind (anemometer): Higher is better and clear of obstructions.
+Official stations use 33 feet; for home use try to position the anemometer at least 10 feet above nearby obstructions.
+Follow the manufacturer’s instructions for vane orientation so direction readings are accurate.

 Other stations we’ve reviewed